-At the time of writing RPCS3 boasts a fully playable compatibility level of 68%, with another 28% working in game, but have issues that need to be fixed.
+At the time of writing, RPCS3 boasts a fully playable compatibility level of 68%, with another 28% working in the game, but has issues that need to be fixed.
 Not bad going considering the notoriously difficult nature of the PS3 to emulate.

 - CPU – AMD/Intel 6 cores & 12 threads, 8 cores or more

 - GPU – Vulkan compatible GPU with active driver support

 - RAM – At least 8GB of Dual Channel RAM

 - Storage – SSD is recommended for emulator files (Around 6GB is needed for emulator data and virtual console data)